ThijsBertram/Msc-thesis/README.txt

 1. Download and extract Rijksmuseum.zip
-2. Run 'create partition & labes.py'.
+2. Run 'partition_labels.py'.
 Compress the resulting data directory into 'data.zip'
 3. Train and save models (and model predictions) running 'train.ipynb' on the Google Colab platform.
 Note: upload 'data.zip' , 'partition' and 'labels' to Google Colaboratory
 4. Get results by running 'results.py'